 erythromelalgia?

-A. As of Feb 2009, I have not seen such studies.
+As of 2013, I have not seen such studies.

 Love your site, great reliable information.
 I have a